hyperspy/hyperspy/doc/user_guide/tools.rst

 is imported in the user namespace when loading hyperspy.
 In the following example we create an Image instance from a 2D numpy array:

 .. code-block:: python

     >>> im = signals.Image(np.random.random((64,64)))

 The different signals store other objects in what are called attributes.
-For examples, the hyperspectral data is stored in the :py:attr:`~.signal.Signal.data` attribute, the original parameters in the :py:attr:`~.signal.Signal.original_parameters` attribute, the mapped parameters in the :py:attr:`~.signal.Signal.mapped_parameters` attribute and the axes
+For examples, the data is stored in a numpy array in the :py:attr:`~.signal.Signal.data` attribute, the original parameters in the :py:attr:`~.signal.Signal.original_parameters` attribute, the mapped parameters in the :py:attr:`~.signal.Signal.mapped_parameters` attribute and the axes